expede/exceptional/README.md

-Kind of a combination of Elixir's normal [`with`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#with/1) special form in addition to a monad'y `do` pipeline.
+Kind of a combination of Elixir's normal [`with`](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#with/1) special form in addition to a monad-style `do` pipeline.

 This automatically-wraps every return value with [`normalize`](https://hexdocs.pm/exceptional/Exceptional.Normalize.html).